Target-Aligned Fusion for Decision-Sequence Learning under Dynamics Shift: Algorithm details of TAF-DT

-with $(\mu_A,\sigma_A)$ the mean and std of $\{A_i\}$.
-We then train $C_\omega$ to predict a high-expectile summary of the advantage distribution conditioned on the current state, using the asymmetric least-squares (ALS) loss from expectile regression:
+with $I_i$ the MMD gate and $\tilde w_i$ from Eq.~\eqref{eq:exp-weight}.
+We then train $C_\omega$ to predict a high-expectile summary of the state-conditional advantage distribution using the asymmetric least-squares loss

-where $\zeta\in(0.5,1)$ (e.g., $0.7\!\sim\!0.9$) emphasises the upper tail of advantages to encode optimistic but value-grounded commands, $I_m(\tau^S)$ gates source fragments based on MMD distances, and $w_i$ is the OT-based weight from \eqref{eq:exp-weight}.
-The ALS penalty $\rho_\zeta(u)=|\zeta-\mathbf 1\{u<0\}|u^2$ makes over-predicting low-advantage states costly while being tolerant to under-predicting high-advantage noise, improving robustness to cross-domain reward and horizon shifts.
+where $\zeta\in(0.5,1)$ (e.g., $0.7\!\sim\!0.9$) controls the degree of optimism.
+The weighting $\bar\omega_i$ ensures that target tokens are always used, while source tokens contribute only when they survive the MMD gate and receive a sufficiently large OT-based feasibility weight.

-\textbf{Usage of $C_\omega$ at inference.} At test time, we compute $c_t = C_\omega(s_t)$ and feed it as the conditioning token to the DT in place of RTG.
-Because $c_t$ summarises the state-conditional advantage landscape learned from mixed (but filtered \& weighted) data, it supplies a reward- and horizon-agnostic guidance signal that remains consistent under cross-domain shifts, stabilizing token-level conditioning and mitigating stitching artifacts.
+\textbf{Usage of $C_\omega$ at inference.} At test time, we compute a scalar command $c_t = C_\omega(s_t)$ from the current state and feed it as the conditioning token to the DT in place of RTG.
+Because $c_t$ is derived from standardized advantages rather than raw returns, it offers a return-distribution- and horizon-robust guidance signal that is shared across domains.
+This stabilizes token-level conditioning under dynamics shifts and reduces stitching artefacts caused by dynamics-induced return-distribution and effective-horizon changes.